TerraCraftere3/delta-lang/README.md

 // Any integer type is compatible with each other (for example assigning the value of an int64 to an int8) d = a;
 ```
+Any integer type is compatible with another integer type, so are other types (like floats in the future).

 ## Grammar
 $$